koraykupe/cash-machine/README.md

 * There is no any frontend interface for cash machine
 * You can run tests to check the code
 * Although it looks like useless I implemented an interface.
 Because all cash machines (ATMs) must have withdraw function.
+* Available Notes are hardcoded in the class

 # Todo
 * A basic web interface